 The territory to be annexed is located at the southwestern edge of City at the end of Rose Road as shown in Exhibit 1.
-The territory in Proposal No. AN-17-0001 contains approximately 0.95 acres, has one single-family residence with a population of 2, and an assessed value of \$\$307,051.
+The territory in Proposal No. AN-19-00001 contains approximately 0.299 acres, has one single-family residence and an assessed value of \$ 159,833.

-The property has an Oregon City Comprehensive Plan designation of LR - Low Density Residential.
-The property is part of the 1979 Urban Growth Boundary and is within the South End Concept Plan area.
+The property has an Oregon City Comprehensive Plan designation of LR - Low-Density Residential.
+The property is part of the 1979 Urban Growth Boundary.
 The applicant wishes to retain the current FU-10 zoning, requiring 10-acre minimum lots, which will serve to preclude any further development or land divisions on the subject property in advance of seeking a zone change.
 Any request for rezoning in the future must comply with the applicable provisions of OCMC Chapter 17.68 - Zoning Changes and Amendments.
-Though the Oregon City Municipal Code requires application of a City zoning designation upon annexation, a zone change may only be initiated with a zone change application which is accompanied by a transportation analysis to demonstrate compliance with applicable regulations, such as the Transportation Planning Rule (TPR).
+Though the Oregon City Municipal

+Code requires the application of a City zoning designation upon annexation, a zone change may only be initiated with a zone change application which is accompanied by a transportation analysis to demonstrate compliance with applicable regulations, such as the Transportation Planning Rule (TPR).
 As the applicant is required to initiate annexation due to a failed septic system, staff finds it appropriate in this case to retain the existing Clackamas County zoning designation if the development onsite is limited.